Skip to Main Content

 As a member of the military, Medical Assistants are employed to assist and support Medical Officers and Nursing Officers to treat the sick and injured in Canadian Armed Forces units and on operations.
 This position is only available for part-time employment through the Health Services Reserve.

-A Med A has the following primary duties:
+A Medical Assistant has the following primary duties:

 • Provide initial care for patients